beanilsson/beanilsson.github.io/crystal_lang_guide/docs/index.md

 sudo apt-get install crystal
 ```
 ## Crystal Box
 I've created a Vagrant box with a Crystal installation for the ones, including myself, who are into that sort of thing.
-Which can be found here: https://github.com/beanilsson/crystal_development
+Which can be found [here](https://github.com/beanilsson/crystal_development).

 # Using the Crystal Compiler
 A Crystal file ends with `.cr`, and there are two ways to compile and run a Crystal program.